SciKit-Surgery/scikit-surgerytutorial02/doc/01_Starting_Out.rst

 Step 2: Use the Python Template to create your new project.
 This tutorial uses a `sphere fitting algorithm`_ as an example case, as it strikes a nice balance between simplicity and usefulness.
-Fitting models to data is a key part of medical image computing, so hopefully the user can see some application for a slightly modified algorithm in their own work.
+Fitting models to data is a key part of medical image computing, so hopefully the user can see how their own algorithms could be inserted into the software template.
 ::
   cookiecutter scikit-surgeryutils https://weisslab.cs.ucl.ac.uk/WEISS/SoftwareRepositories/PythonTemplate.git